Search Redlands

 In using an example of real-world events like the 1980 eruption of Mount St. Helens, Environmental Studies majors like Naomi Kolmer ’25, a Washington state native, develop a deeper understanding of the havoc created by environmental disasters.

 “We learned about Mount St Helens today, which is close to where I live,” Naomi, said.
 “It was interesting to watch the demo and see how that might have interacted the same way back then.
-[Volcanos] can sometimes have landslides that break over the side and cause great devastation.”
+[Volcanoes] can sometimes have landslides that break over the side and cause great devastation.”

 Along with the simulation, the class reflected on other environmental disasters, which have become all too familiar.